 Project risk is hard to plan for.
 But when you’re working in project management, the less prepared you are for risk, the harder it is to complete the project.

-As much as it may seem like you’re dedicating your time to worrying about things that could go wrong (most of which will be beyond your control anyway), you’re not.
-What you’re doing is setting yourself up for success by considering the things that could affect that success.
+Though it may seem like you’re allocating time to worrying about things that could go wrong (most of which will be beyond your control anyway), you’re not.
+Instead, you’re setting yourself up for success by considering potential risks and outcomes.

-, risk analysis, or using a risk matrix at the start of your project, you run the risk (pun intended) of slamming head first into very manageable problems that would be infinitely less problematic had you planned ahead.
+Without running a , a risk analysis, or using a risk matrix at the start of your project, you may encounter problems that would be less impactful had you planned ahead.

 If you are a fan of being prepared for the unexpected, our risk register template is for you.

 A risk register is a project management document that contains the information you need about the possible risks you may encounter during a project, including what those risks are and how to manage them.
 This document is often the end result of your risk management processes and may include a risk matrix or a formal risk assessment.

 In project management, risk is anything that could happen that affects the outcome of a project.
 It could be good, like hiring a standout new team member, or it could be bad, like the client going out of business mid-project.